Mr. Wrestling: Professional wrestling career

-Woodin began his wrestling career at the age of 28 using the name "Tim Woods".
-He was then given the name "Mr. Wrestling" by Nebraska promotor Joe Dusek, and subsequently adopted both a white wrestling mask and white singlet to complete the character.
+Woodin began his wrestling career in 1962 at the age of 28 using the name "Tim Woods".
+He wrestled in the World Wide Wrestling Federation in the northeast from 1963 to 1964, at the upper end of the preliminary wrestlers.
+In 1965, he was then given the name "Mr. Wrestling" by Nebraska promotor Joe Dusek, and subsequently adopted both a white wrestling mask and white singlet to complete the character.
 Mr. Wrestling became a major superstar in the Georgia, Florida, Texas and Mid-Atlantic territories.
-He wrestled in the World Wide Wrestling Federation in the northeast, at the upper end of the preliminary wrestlers.
 Starting in the Seventies, he would alternate between his masked persona as Mr. Wrestling and wrestling unmasked as Tim Woods, depending on the territory.

 In 1968, Woodin faced street fighter Arnold Spurlin, a former Golden Gloves champion, in a shoot fight in Columbus, Georgia.
 After Woodin dominated the match, using non-wrestling moves and blows with his fists, Spurlin bit down on the only thing he could to stop the melee - Woodin’s finger.
 As Woodin danced around Spurlin in pain and trying to remove his finger from his opponent’s grip, other wrestlers entered the ring and began beating Spurlin.
 Spurlin’ s friends then joined in with knives in hand to run off the wrestlers.
 As they did, Spurlin spit Woodin’s finger joint across the ring.
 The finger was subsequently surgically reattached, but Woodin did not regain full use of it.
 Later that year, Woodin challenged NWA World Heavyweight Champion Gene Kiniski, with the bout being stopped after Woodin's finger began bleeding.